ewalsh/hmda/README.md

 # HMDA
 project utilizing the home mortgage discolure act data

+## Results and Output
+The results can be found in a jupyter notebook within the py_code folder or within the pdf

 ## Preparation
 I will utilize a PostgreSQL 11 server for storing and retrieving data.
 Please make sure docker is installed.